Transportation in Iceland

 During the summer (June - mid September) few bus companies run their own bus network around the country, including the highland.
 You can board the buses at any time on the route and buy the ticket online or when boarding the bus.
 Another way is to buy a bus passport, each passport offers different routes and different places to explore.
 The passports work as a single ticket for that particular route.
 Either way offers more flexibility and freedom to your stay in Iceland.

-2018 summer schedule and route map for the Bus Passport will be available soon - in the meantime send us an email if you have a question - firstname.lastname@example.org
+2018 summer schedule and route map for the Bus Passport are available now!
+Bookings will be available soon - in the meantime send us an email if you have a question - [email protected]

 Ferries are popular to travel between some of the islands around Iceland, including the Westman Islands (Vestmannaeyjar) in the south, Grímsey Island in the north and Flatey Island in the West.
 It is also possible to take a ferry from Stykkishólmur on the Snæfellsnes peninsula in the West to the Westfjords.
 The schedule for the ferries differ between winter and summer and there are usually more trips during the summer months (June-August).